Taking a Trip While Breastfeeding

 It’s the most wonderful time of the year!
-You have a newborn and it’s now the holiday season – which means a road trip to your parent’s house.
-Here are some tips on traveling while breastfeeding that can help make preparation a little more easier for you to enjoy the holidays.
+You have a newborn, and it’s now the holiday season – which means a road trip to your parent’s house.
+Here are some tips on taking a trip and breastfeeding that can help make preparation a little easier for you to enjoy the holidays.

 - Bring a cooler in the car so you can store your breastmilk and keep it cold.
 Fill the cooler with freezer packs that you can refreeze once you get to your destination.

 - Pack extra clothing for you and baby.
-Bring extra clothes just in case any spills, and also to change into to make your travel more comfortable while your nursing.
+Bring extra clothes just in case any spills, and also to change into to make your travel more comfortable while you’re nursing.

-- Bring your pump and any extra attachments just in case.
+- Bring your breast pump and any extra attachments just in case.

 - Plan to stop.
 Stick to your nursing schedule as planned – plan to stop at rest areas to nurse.